TC1 vs TC2 in ACC: Difference and Optimal Settings

 What’s the optimal TC1 setting in ACC?

-The default value is around 5 and 6 and if there’s lots of grip you could even run it to 3 or 4 on new tyres.
+The standard value tends to be about 5 and 6 and if there is high grip then one could even take it down to 3 or 4 on new tyres.

-It’s never good to have it set at one of the two extremes since it will either make the car feel very oversteery at the exit of the corners or bog down the engine too much with very little torque.
+It is also often not good to have it set at one of the two extremes.
+It either makes the car feel very oversteer at the corners exit or makes the engine too weak managing to overcome very little torque

 What is TC2 in ACC?